vppelli/chat-app/README.md

 - Download the project or Clone this repository.
 - Make sure you have **Node.js** installed on terminal
 - Install **Expo** globally on terminal
-- Inside the terminal navigate to the project folder and install all dependencies `npm install`
+- Inside the terminal, navigate to the project folder and install all dependencies `npm install`
 - Starting up the Chat app
 > Both Firebase and Dialogflow use Google
   - Create a Firebase Account and setup